hapax/hapax.github.io/assets/chuzenji.md

 variables will raise the dead.
 Loss is loss is loss, and non-equilibrium processes have no say in the matter.

-Life as the genius of ruin is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+England's notion of life as the genius of ruin is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
 At the back is a lean-to which reminds me of a makeshift shrine.

 <figure>